GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Games Page
 - [ ] Filter by challenges" is filtering by old variable.
 Needs to be updated.
+- [ ] Letter is not filtered games.
 - [ ] "Search by game name." not finding game. likely using old variable.

 ## Game Page Tabs